You will be sent full details about your civil ceremony once you have both given notice.

 Within the information you receive from us, is a form called 'Instructions for your civil ceremony'.
 You will be required to return this form to us before your ceremony.

 The interview is your chance to meet privately with the Registration Officers, and to be reassured about what will happen.
+You may chose to interview together or separately when you select your ceremony options.
 You will be asked the same questions you were asked when you gave notice.
 You should not need to have any documentation with you on the day.

 It is a legal requirement that this interview takes place on the day of the ceremony / partnership at the venue where you will be married / forming your civil partnership.
 This is to ensure that your details are correct, and that you are entering into the marriage / civil partnership freely and willingly.